ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_ospf_module.rst

 -----

 .. note::
-   - Tested against Cisco MDS NX-OS 9.2(2)
+   - Unsupported for Cisco MDS